CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 ### Depth of Field

 We can create a physically-based depth of field effect in our renders using a thin lens approximation.
 Rather than the typical pinhole camera model, which has a lens with a radius of zero, we use a thin lens camera, which has a neglibile thickness but a non-zero radius.
 Rather than each ray from the camera starting from the same place, we jitter the ray's starting place to be somewhere on the camera lens.
+You can see an example of this effect in the render at the very top of this readme.

 ### Bokeh